Private philanthropic organizations are increasingly recognizing entrepreneurship as an economic development strategy.

 “They've been a real great partner of ours.
 It culminated in the latest grant we received right before the virus hit,” he said.

-That $1.26 million grant targets 10 counties in North Carolina called the Sandhills Prosperity Region or Prosperity Zone.
+That grant targets 10 counties in North Carolina called the Sandhills Prosperity Region or Prosperity Zone.

 “They're highly distressed counties,” said Hall.
 “They're highly impoverished in a lot of ways.”

-The grant has three components.
-One of them is to establish a network that connects all 10 counties—not just the entrepreneurs—but also the ESOs.
-The funding also covers six entrepreneurs-in-residence at the Hub who report to Hall and are the Hub’s “boots on the ground,” teaching, consulting, and helping people access the network.
-The third component provides for a program manager for the network.
+The grant is being used to establish a network that connects all 10 counties—not just the entrepreneurs—but also the ESOs.
+Hall is still seeking funding to cover six entrepreneurs-in-residence at the Hub who report to Hall and are the Hub’s “boots on the ground,” teaching, consulting, and helping people access the network.
+He would also like to fund a third component that provides for a program manager for the network.

 Hall said that with services spread throughout the region among several entrepreneurship hubs and maker spaces, it’s not realistic to expect entrepreneurs living an hour away to drive to Pembroke for services.
 The solution was to make creating an online network of resource providers a priority.